 At Holy Trinity Catholic Academy, we believe that all children are unique and special.
-The approach to teaching all pupils in school is set in this context - of a Catholic Christian school living out its mission of 'in every child there is a space that only God can fill'.
+The approach to teaching all pupils in school is set in this context - of a Catholic Christian school living out its mission of 'In every child there is a space that only God can fill'.

 We aim to provide every child with access to a broad and balanced education.
 This includes the National Curriculum in line with the Special Educational Needs Code of Practice, working in partnership with parents and acquiring specialist support where needed.

-All children receive 'Quality first teaching' with a differentiated curriculum according to pupil's needs.
+All children receive 'Quality first teaching'.
 Curriculum activities are adapted appropriately to meet the needs of individual pupils with additional adult support given when required -Teaching Assistants (TAs) support in whole class lessons, small groups or through undertaking one to one work.

-3d) How will the curriculum and learning be matched to my child/young person's needs?
+How will the curriculum and learning be matched to my child/young person's needs?